Parkey-inspired field goal contest sees 0 winners

 Or none.

-Out of 100 entrants who came and tried their luck at the same kick that brought the Chicago Bears' season to an untimely end last Sunday, exactly zero were able to get the job done -- in conditions that were, well, sub-optimal.
-Thirty degrees and wind and snow.
+Out of 101 entrants who came and tried their luck at the same kick that brought the Chicago Bears' season to an untimely end last Sunday, exactly zero were able to get the job done -- in conditions that were, well, suboptimal: 30 degrees and wind and snow.

-does this count as tipped #chicago #fgchallenge #doink pic.twitter.com/cKglRPuGOg— Michele Steele (@ESPNMichele) January 12, 2019

 "In the snow?
 Yeah, it's way different, everyone's slipping all over the place," said kicker Phil Cozzi of Elmhurst, Illinois.
-When informed that the lone Philadelphia Eagles fan contestant wiped out, "OK good," Cozzi said.
+When informed that the lone Philadelphia Eagles fan contestant wiped out, Cozzi said, "OK good."

-Goose Island Brewery's Fulton Street location put out the call to fans the day after the Eagles-Bears game -- and the response to the #fieldgoalchallenge was overwhelming.
+Goose Island Beer Co.'s Fulton Street location put out the call to fans the day after the Eagles-Bears game -- and the response to the #fieldgoalchallenge was overwhelming.

-"It became much bigger than we ever thought it would," said Zach Connelly, a Goose Island employee who came up with the concept.
+"It became much bigger than we ever thought it would," said Zac Connelly, a Goose Island employee who came up with the concept.
 "The last couple days have been crazy."

 So crazy that the brewery asked fans to stop DM'ing shirtless videos of made field goals.